thibauult/spring-metrik/README.md

 ## Usage

-To monitor an execution, simply add the `@Timed` annotation on a service method :
+To monitor an execution, simply add the `@Metrik` annotation on a service method :

 ```java
 @Service